SinAustin/Malaria-Cell-Image-Classification/README.md

 ### Data Acquisition & EDA
-The cell images used in this case are from the U.C Nation Library of Medicine. https://lhncbc.nlm.nih.gov/publication/pub9932.
+The cell images used in this case are from the U.S Nation Library of Medicine. https://lhncbc.nlm.nih.gov/publication/pub9932.

 ![](/logs/graphs/Pf_rings_thinA.jpg)